PiotrG1996/IoT_HX711/README.md

-A mechanical case presented above protect this sensor against damage and provides a lever to measure a force and a moment of force.
-There are six sensor connected to the expansion hat.
+A mechanical case presented above protects this sensor against damage and provides a lever to measure a force and a moment of force.
+There are six sensors connected to the expansion hat.
 This half-bridge load cell can measure up to 50kg depending on a tensometric beam.

 <p align="center">
   <img width="660" height="300" src="img/lever.png">